frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 There's the obvious elephant in the room when we talk about AI and that is our data.
 When working with sensitive information or intellectual property it's a very valid concern to have considering Copilot uses the source code to generate completions and suggestions.

 GitHub Copilot is being used in dev teams by huge enterprise companies from sectors such as banking, distribution, e-commerce and aviation.
 These companies have done their due diligence when it comes to security concerns and are satisfied with the level of security implemented for Copilot.
-For most companies, neglecting security and privacy is a deal breaker, so it seems this has been prioritised by GitHub during Copilot's development.
+For most companies, weak security and privacy is a deal breaker, so it seems this has been prioritised by GitHub during Copilot's development.

-There are also concerns about secrets being leaked and displayed in some Copilot suggestions.
-The reason some suggestions contained secrets is because Copilot is trained from **public** GitHub repositories.
-If these secrets are contained in these public repositories then anyone can see them regardless.
-This should only be a concern if you are using hard-coded secrets, which is far from best practice, anyway.
-You should be using environmental variables or ideally managed credentials in something like Azure Key Vault.

-Here are just some measures GitHub are taking to ensure privacy and security (Enterprise or Business plans):
+Here are just some measures GitHub are taking to ensure privacy and security **(Enterprise or Business plans only)**:

 1. Azure infrastructure is used throughout to ensure encryption in transit and at rest.
 2. Prompts are not stored as they are discarded once a suggestion is returned.